-are tight and binding in the optimization, which means increasing the relative weight on females moves more female farmers into near-optimal slots.
+For any given set of weights, we estimate an optimal policy for the corresponding weighted objective function.
+Panel (a) in Figure 7 illustrates three scenarios for varying weighting schemes for male and female farmers.
+Here, we keep the bandwidth constant at 10,000 calls per hour and vary weights only.
+In the first case, males and females are weighted equally.
+In the second case, females are given 10 times the weight as males.
+Finally, in the last case, females are given 20 times the weight as males.
+The constraints are tight and binding in the optimization, which means increasing the relative weight on females moves more female farmers into near-optimal slots.
 We can also calculate the "real world" sense of trade-offs.
 Since 18% of our sample is female (sample size is 600,000 for this exercise), moving from scenario 1 to scenario 3 enables us to reach 1,426 more women at the expense of 1,968 fewer men.
+The bandwidth constraints have been scaled down as the analysis includes a smaller sample than 1.3 million farmers, and we take into account scheduling only one message for each farmer, which also does not include the follow-up calls.19

 Moreover, we explore the scenarios where the constraints are relaxed, but while doing that, we put higher weights on the vulnerable groups.
 For instance, in Panel (b) we expand the bandwidth from 9,000 to 20,000 farmers per hour.
-However, we weigh the females 15 times higher than the males in the constrained optimization step.
+However, we weight the females 15 times higher than the males in the constrained optimization step.
 This counterfactual analysis shows that female pickup increases by 2.35 pp (SE=0.98).
-Similarly, in Panel (c), we expand the bandwidth from 9,000 to 25,000 but weigh the non-smartphone users more than the smartphone users.
+Similarly, in Panel (c), we expand the bandwidth from 9,000 to 25,000 but weight the non-smartphone users more than the smartphone users.
 We find that this improves the pickup of non-smartphone users by 2.25 pp (SE=0.52).
 This translates into reaching an additional 8,505 non-smartphone users at the cost of reaching 2,398 fewer smartphone users.
 Attaching a higher weight to non-smartphone users as more slots are added could be beneficial as they are likely to benefit more from this advisory service since they might have limited access to other sources of information.